urbanware-org/wideredist/README.md

 *   *Windows* 7 with Service Pack 2 or later versions with 32-bit or 64-bit architecture
 *   *PowerShell* 2.0 or higher

+In September 2024, it is still possible to manually update the *Windows Defender* definitions under *Windows* 7, even though its support has been discontinued in January 2020.
+Due to the fact, that *WiDeRedist* uses this method in the background to install the latest definitions, it works on *Windows* 7 and above.

 ## Installation